iGorEremenko/VoodooI2C-trackpad-Asus-Vivobook-S510UA-and-Asus-Vivobook-X510UQ/README.md

 This program is protected by the GPL license.
 Please refer to the `LICENSE.txt` file for more information

 ## Or download the latest release from this link
+:warning: __ Asus-Vivobook-X510UQ it's not the original driver, use with caution, I warned, well all klatu to Virat and what's next))) __ :warning:

 (https://github.com/iGorEremenko/VoodooI2C-trackpad-Asus-Vivobook-S510UA-and-Asus-Vivobook-X510UQ/releases/tag/2.0)